nikolasstow/MarvelQuery/docs/autoquery-examples.md

 # AutoQuery Examples

-Now that you’re familiar with the methods injected into the result data, let’s explore a few examples.
+Now that you know the methods injected into the result data, let’s explore a few examples.

 ## Example 1: Doom